 211 Academic Calendar

 The academic calendar is the official University document identifying the dates for major academic events and deadlines for the university year.
-Cal Poly's academic calendar is based upon a quarter system, year-round operation, and consists of four quarters: fall, winter, spring and summer.
-Each quarter consists of 10 weeks of instruction.
+Cal Poly's academic calendar is based upon a semester system, year-round operation, and consists of three terms: fall, spring and summer.
+Each term consists of 15 weeks of instruction.

-The academic calendar shall be developed two years in advance following norms and definitions adopted by the CSU Chancellor's Executive Council.
-Extensive consultation with various campus constituencies shall occur, including Academic Deans' Council, Academic Senate Executive Committee, Associated Students Incorporated, Academic Personnel, Student Affairs and Enrollment Support Services, Human Resources, Foundation, and .
-The Provost, or his/her designee, shall submit the academic calendar, including explanation of any anomalies and/or disputed dates, to the President for approval.
+The university shall have four years of approved academic calendars and two years of tentatively approved calendars each academic year.
+Calendars shall be developed following norms and definitions adopted by the CSU Chancellor's Executive Council.
+Extensive consultation with various campus constituencies shall occur, including Academic Deans' Council, Academic Senate Instruction Committee, Academic Senate Executive Committee, Associated Students Incorporated, Academic Personnel, Student Affairs and Strategic Enrollment Management, Human Resources, Cal Poly Partners, Cal Poly Foundation, and Cal Poly Maritime Academy Academic Affairs and Superintendent.
+The consultative process shall begin no later than fall conference and shall conclude no later than the end of the fall term in the same academic year.
+Presidential approval of academic calendars shall occur no later than January 15 of the same academic year.
+The Provost, or their designee, shall submit the academic calendar, including explanation of any anomalies and/or disputed dates, to the President for approval.

-The following guidelines shall be considered in the preparation of the academic calendar and will be followed whenever possible:
+The following guidelines shall be considered in the preparation of the academic calendar:

-211.1 Instructional and Faculty Work Days
+211.1 Instructional Terms

-The typical academic year shall consist of 147 instructional days.
-From year-to-year a variation of plus or minus two days is permissible.
-There shall be a minimum of 170 academic workdays in the academic year.
-There shall be a maximum of 180 workdays in the academic year.*

-Whenever possible, the first day of instruction each quarter shall be a Monday with a 48-day minimum per quarter (49-day minimum spring quarter) and the last day of instruction each quarter shall be a Friday.
-In calendar years in which the first Monday of the quarter falls on Cesar Chavez Day, instruction shall begin on the Tuesday of that week.
-In calendar years in which the first Monday of the quarter falls on a major religious or cultural holiday, it is recommended that instruction shall begin on the Tuesday of that week.
+Whenever possible, the first day of instruction each term shall be a Monday with a 73-day minimum per term and the last day of instruction each term shall be a Friday.
+In calendar years in which the first Monday of the term falls on a major religious or cultural holiday, it is recommended that whenever possible instruction shall begin on the Tuesday of that week.

-Whenever possible, each academic quarter shall consist of a minimum of nine (9) offerings of calendar days’ schedules.
+Whenever possible, each academic term shall consist of a minimum of 13 offerings of calendar days’ schedules.

-Final examination days should include 5 days per quarter, preferably Monday through Friday of the week following the last day of instruction.
+Final examination days should include 5 days per term, preferably Monday through Friday of the week following the last day of instruction.

-Commencement shall be held the first Saturday after the end of the spring quarter final examinations and the first Saturday after the end of the fall quarter final examinations.
+Commencement ceremonies shall begin after the end of the term final examinations.

-Fall quarter shall include faculty work days as necessary for Fall Conference.
+Fall term shall include faculty work days as necessary for Fall Conference.

-Unless an Evaluation Day is included at the end of the quarter, the quarter will end coincident with the end of the final examination period except spring quarter which ends with Commencement, marking the end of the University year.
+Calendar schedules, including breaks, will be developed with consideration of external licensure-driven timing constraints for exams and sea terms.

-211.2 Quarter Break
+211.2 Term Break

-Whenever possible, quarter breaks should include no ess than five calendar days between the last day of final examinations and the beginning of the subsequent quarter.
+Whenever possible, term breaks should include no fewer than five calendar days between the last day of final examinations and the beginning of the subsequent term.

 211.3 Academic Holidays